hanamant1828-max/SpaManagement_AN/replit.md

 - **Environment**: Configured for Replit environment with proxy support

 ## Recent Changes
-- 2025-09-27: **Successfully imported from GitHub and configured for Replit environment**
+- 2025-09-28: **Successfully configured for Replit environment with PostgreSQL**
   - ✅ Installed all Python dependencies from requirements.txt
-  - ✅ Configured SQLite database with proper connection settings
+  - ✅ Configured PostgreSQL database connection using Replit's managed database
-  - ✅ Set up Flask application with Replit-compatible configuration (proxy headers, CORS, cache control)
+  - ✅ Updated Flask application configuration for PostgreSQL compatibility
-  - ✅ Created Flask Frontend workflow running on port 5000 with webview output
+  - ✅ Set up Flask Frontend workflow running on port 5000 with webview output
   - ✅ Tested application - login page and navigation working perfectly
   - ✅ Configured deployment settings for production use with gunicorn and autoscale
   - ✅ All core modules loading successfully (auth, dashboard, clients, services, inventory, etc.)
-  - ✅ Application running smoothly in Replit environment
+  - ✅ Application running smoothly in Replit environment with PostgreSQL backend
-  - ✅ Import process completed - application is ready for use and deployment
+  - ✅ Import and setup process completed - application is ready for use and deployment

 ## Project Structure
 ```